jlam55555/notes/History/notes.md

 - Huge import of slaves into the West Indies at this time (80% population were black)
 - **Barbados slave code** denied all the basic rights to the slaves, treating them very much like property
 - Slave system was copied and implemented for tobacco farming on the mainland colonies

+#### Colonizing the Carolinas
+- Civil War in England when King Charles I abolished Parliament; ended in his death
+    - This slowed colonization efforts; it picked up speed again afterwards, in the "Restoration period"
+- Carolina colony founded under the rule of the Lords Proprietors (eight nobles)
+    - Developed close economic ties with the slave islands of the Barbados
+    - Also created a heavy slave trade there
+    - Major crop was rice

+**Geography and the Environment** The tropical climate lent itself to large harvests and better farming.
+The islands of the Barbados gave an isolated environment for cheap African slaves.
+Together, these two geographical phenomenons made the Caribbean islands very attractive for wealthy men with lots of money to buy slaves, because sugar cane quickly became the most profitable crop.
+This was copied, to some extent, to the mainland colonies, but only to a lesser extent that the climate supported.
+Therefore, much of the early economy of the Americas was based on this profitable region in the West Indies and its good agricultural conditions.

+#### The Emergence of North Carolina
+- There were many **squatters**, people without an official right to land, who were cast out by the gentry population of most of Carolina: formed North Carolina
+- Many of them grew tobacco by themselves, without the money for slaves
+- Were known to be nonreligious and welcoming to pirates
+- Were very resistant to authority
+- Officially separated from South Carolina and became a colony
+- Like Rhode Island, was "most democratic, the most independent-minded, and the least aristocratic of the original thirteen English states"
+- Were not friendly with Indian population
+    - **Tuscarora War** killed and sold many Native Americans into slavery, and the **Yamasee Indians** were widely scattered; last of the powerful southern tribes

+**American and National Identity** As a result of the societal shift towards aristocracy that modeled the European life that they were fleeing from, many "squatters," or poverty-stricken and opportunistic people took off in search of a better land, very similar to the eager explorers who had traveled to the Americas in the first place.
+As a result, they founded a different colony, founded on more American ideals than many of the richer, European-ish colonies: one which was more religiously tolerant and more defiant to authority.
+This is the same attitude that carried the Americans to separate from England and defy orders because they felt oppressed.

+#### Late-Coming Georgia: The Buffer Colony
+- Last of the thirteen colonies, 126 years after Virginia, the first
+- Was meant to serve as a **buffer**, a way to stall off the Spaniards and French from South Carolina
+    - Received governmental funding from the start because of its military importance
+- Created by philanthropists: meant to protect northern colonies, protect indebted people, keep slavery out: the "Charity Colony"
+    - Was a melting pot of religions

+#### The Plantation Colonies
+- Southern mainland colonies: Maryland, Virginia, North Carolina, South Carolina, Georgia
+- Large states
+- Mostly profitable cash crops
+- All had slaves
+- Multitude of farms and plantations made churches and schools hard to establish
+- All had religious toleration, but major religion was English Protestant Church
+- All somewhat expansionary, looking for more land for farmers

+**Culture and Society** Georgia was a state developed upon interesting and virtuous beliefs, such as religious tolerance, debtor tolerance, and the prohibition of slavery.
+This shows the radical and creative mind of some Americans, the new ideas of the time&mdash; those three beliefs would carry on even to today.
+However, the older system of an economic system ruled by slaves and a Protestant-dominated colony, similar to the other plantation states, quickly won over, and Georgia lost its uniqueness.
+These plantation states reflected the ideology of old America: slavery, plantations, and some expansionary interests.